Angular 15 REST API By Example with HttpClient

-In this article, we'll see how to use Angular HttpClient to send GET requests to REST API servers in your Angular 15 application.
-We'll also look at Angular services, RxJS Observables, models, and the async
+In this article, we'll explore how to harness the power of Angular HttpClient to facilitate GET requests to REST API servers within your Angular 18 application.
+We'll delve into Angular services, RxJS Observables, models, and leverage the async

 interface or the fetch()